EndPointCorp/end-point-blog/2016/06/13/postgres-migration-speedup-with-table.html.md

 Despite the large size of this table (around 10 GB), this command did not take that long to run.
 A week later, we ran the same commands, and got the same checksum!
-Thus, we were able to prove that the table was mostly append-only—or at least enough for our use case.
+Thus, we were able to prove that the table was mostly append-only—​or at least enough for our use case.
 We copied over the “old” rows, then copied over the rest of the rows during the critical production migration window.